Gaelscoil: By province (primary level)

-Post-primary education through Irish
+Post-primary education through Irish / Gaelcholásite

-A secondary-level Gaelscoil located in a non-Gaeltacht area is commonly known as a Gaelcholáiste.
+A secondary-level Gaelscoil located in a non-Gaeltacht area is known as a Gaelcholáiste.
 There are 32 Gaelcholáistí and 17 second-level Irish language units (aonaid Ghaeilge) on the island of Ireland, attended by over 12,000 students.
 Close to 4,000 further students receive their second-level education through Irish in the Gaeltacht.

 Two new second-level gaelscoileanna opened in Ireland in 2014: Coláiste Ghlór na Mara in Balbriggan and Gaelcholáiste an Phiarsaigh in Rathfarnham (both in County Dublin).
-Gaelcholáiste Charraig Uí Leighin opened in Carrigaline and Northern Ireland's second gaelcholáiste Gaelcholáiste Dhoire opened in Dungiven Castle in 2015.
-Gaelcholáiste Mhic Shuibhne opened in Knocknaheeney in 2019.
-Gaelcholáiste Mhaigh Nuad opened in Maynooth in September 2020.
+Gaelcholáiste Charraig Uí Leighin opened in Cork's Carrigaline and Gaelcholáiste Dhoire the North of Ireland's second gaelcholáiste opened in Dungiven Castle in 2015.
+Gaelcholáiste Mhic Shuibhne opened in Cork's Knocknaheeney in 2019.
+Gaelcholáiste Mhaigh Nuad opened in Maynooth in 2020.

-Gaelcholáistí are supported and represented on a practical day-to-day basis by Gaeloideachas (who also support Irish-medium schools in the Gaeltacht) and An Chomhairle um Oideachas Gaeltachta & Gaelscolaíochta (whose name translates into English as "The Council for Gaeltacht and Gaelscoileanna Education") or COGG in the Republic of Ireland and by Comhairle na Gaelscolaíochta in Northern Ireland.
+Gaelcholáistí are supported and represented on a practical day-to-day basis by Gaeloideachas (who also support Irish-medium schools in the Gaeltacht), by COGG - An Chomhairle um Oideachas Gaeltachta & Gaelscolaíochta (council for gaeltacht and gaelscoileanna education) in the Republic of Ireland and by Comhairle na Gaelscolaíochta in the North of Ireland.

 In 2023 An Foras Pátrúnacha revealed that there is a demand for 7 new Gaelcholáistí in the Republic of Ireland and in 2021 Comhairle na Gaelscolaíochta revealed that there is a demand for 3 new Gaelcholáistí in Northern Ireland.